kcallin/haka-mqtt/doc/source/reactor_lifecycle.rst

 Publish
 --------

-Calls made to publish before a call to ``stop`` will have the associated packets delivered before the socket's outgoing write channel is closed.
+Calls made to publish before a call to :meth:`haka_mqtt.reactor.Reactor.stop` will have the associated packets delivered before the socket's outgoing write channel is closed.
 The server may or may not acknowledge QoS=1 publishes before closing the socket.
 QoS=2 packets may be acknowledge with a ``pubrec`` packet but